John Thomas Chambers Jr.: Life

-John married Hannah Jane Scott (October 13, 1932 - June 4, 2016) on February 12, 1954, they had 2 children together; John III and Ursula.
+John married Hannah Jane Scott (October 13, 1932 - June 4, 2016) on February 12, 1954, they had 2 children together; John Chambers III and Ursula.
 A year after their marriage, John and Hannah Chambers purchased a house on Hicks Avenue.
 The street was named after his grandfather.

 In April 1981, the City Council appointed Alderman Chambers as acting mayor, following the death of Gustav J. Akerland.
 Akerland had served as acting mayor since March 9, following the resignation of Mayor John C. Apostol.
 Chambers's appointment made him the first African American mayor of Annapolis.
 However, he informed the Afro-American that he still planned to retire in June, rather than run for mayor in the election that month: "I hope to get the budget prepared for the incoming mayor.
 That's the main thing along with the other duties."
 On June 8, 1981, the City Council's records noted that "Mayor-Elect Richard L. Hillman presented outgoing Mayor Chambers with an engraved gavel as a token of appreciation for his years of service to the city."On November 13, 1981, the Anne Arundel County Branch of the NAACP awarded Chambers a special citizen award.
 His father had helped found the branch.

 Following his retirement, Chambers continued to work at his family's barber shop.
 Chambers and his brothers, Phillip and Carol, owned the Chambers Brothers Barber Shop at 135 West Street, where John Chambers had worked evenings even during his career as alderman.
 The shop served as an anchor in the community, from its inception in 1944 until its closing in 1995.
 When the shop closed, the Capital reported that "John Chambers will retire to a home on Hicks Avenue across from where he was born and down the hill from his church, Mt.
 Olive A.M.E....
 'I intend to help other people and serve my community,' he said.
 'That's what I'm accustomed to.'
 John died of a heart attack on February 25, 2011, 4 days shy of his 83rd birthday.